-\101-102.
+101-102.
 Old and Middle English.
-Ancestry and growth of English literature to Chaucer.
-Old English works are studied in translation.
-Two credits; autumn, winter.
+An examination and study in its historical setting of English literature from the earliest Anglo-Saxon remains up to about 1450.
+The Old English works are studied in translation and the Middle English, including Chaucer, largely in originals.
+Three credits; autumn, winter; M. W. F., 10:30.

-104-105.
-Age of Chaucer.
-The writings of Chaucer and his contemporaries in the light of the political, social, and religious background.
+107-108.
+English Renaissance Literature.
+Detailed exploration in the more significant literary works that reflect the essential doctrines of the Renaissance period.
 Three credits; autumn, winter; M. W. F., 10:30.